marklauter/tello.io/README.md

 ### 13 MAY 2024
 - My Tello battery turned into a lithium balloon after 5 years, so my first pass of API will be based on a simulator.
 - Created ITelloClient and ITelloClientHandler.
 These work like HttpClient and HttpClientHandler.
 The simulator is a ITelloClientHandler implementation.

+### 15 MAY 2024
+- Created Tello.IO.Parser and test projects.
+- Setup the Lexer for the Tello SDK 3.0 commands.